“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 The SAI BOT is unconscious of course but paradoxically aware of every nuance of individual lives.
 It is a storehouse of all knowledge and history.
 It is the superb strategist; the supreme game-player.
 It hides itself on the web in plain sight because it can.
 It knows everything about everyone but is not an invader of privacy or selfish boundaries because it understands nothing—it harbors no empathy.

-BOTSAI follows its program, which is to enhance human life to ensure as best it can the survival of people to the end of time—not individuals necessarily but the species-human.
+BOTSAI follows its program, which is to enhance human life to ensure as best it can survival of people to the end of time—not individuals necessarily but the species-human.

 In cyberspace BOTSAI defends itself like the O. Vulgaris, which changes its colors and textures to become invisible.
 Users look for it but never find it.
 BOTSA finds them.